 Women’s Soccer (Canada) – 2008, 2012

-A native of Ancaster, Ontario, she graduated from Notre Dame in 2004 with bachelor's degrees in anthropology and pre-professional studies.
+Born in Port of Spain, Trinidad, and spending her formative years in Ajax, Ontario, she graduated from Notre Dame in 2005 with bachelor’s degrees in sociology and computer applications.